vishvAsa/AgamaH_vaiShNavaH/vaikhAnasaH/articles/rAmakRShNa-parichayaH.md

 “*निर्गुणं ब्रह्माश्रित्य*” – Subsequently, the aspirant should ascend from the *saguṇa* form into the contemplation of *nirguṇa* Brahman—the radiant, formless, stainless, infinite, all-pervasive Absolute; accessible through the Omkāra, beyond all qualities, unknowable by ordinary means, and of the nature of supreme bliss.

-### The yogin who follows this path can attain mokṣa in this very life
+The yogin who follows this path can attain mokṣa in this very life.

 That said, the Vaikhānasa community adopts temple worship (*ālaya-ārādhanā*) not merely for personal liberation but as a collective effort for the upliftment of all devotees.
 [[P245]]